hyperledger-labs/splice/docs/src/sv_operator/sv_helm.rst

 We are going to use these values, exported to environment variables named as per the `Name` column, in :ref:`helm-sv-auth-secrets-config` and :ref:`helm-sv-install`.

-By default, all audience values are configured to be ``https://canton.network.global``.
+When first starting, it is suggested to configure all three JWT token audiences below to the same value: ``https://canton.network.global``.

 Once you can confirm that your setup is working correctly using this (simple) default, we recommend that you configure dedicated audience values that match your deployment and URLs.
 You can configure audiences of your choice for the participant ledger API, the validator backend API, and the SV backend API.